mgallo/openai.ex/README.md

 Unofficial community-maintained wrapper for OpenAI REST APIs See https://platform.openai.com/docs/api-reference/introduction for further info on REST endpoints

-⚠️⚠️⚠️**Disclaimer:** The response to an issue or a pull request (PR) may take a significant amount of time, as I am busy with other projects that require prioritization.
-The library may not always be up-to-date and aligned with the latest API specifications.
-You can find alternative projects here:
+⚠️⚠️⚠️**Disclaimer:** Please be advised that addressing issues or pull requests (PRs) may experience delays, as my current workload involves prioritizing other projects.
+Consequently, the library may not consistently reflect the latest API specifications.
+You can explore alternative projects here:

 - https://github.com/restlessronin/openai_ex
 - https://github.com/dvcrn/ex_openai